"Beautiful B&B with great attention to detail"

 Matlock has a range of independent shops.
 From wonderful furniture choices at Indigo to The French Wine People and Bow Boutique offering a range of home goods, including some delightful furniture items.
 And when strolling around Matlock be sure to look out for Robert Young florists who always have such delightful window displays.

-There is also a good range well known shops in Matlock.
+There is also a good range of well-known shops in Matlock.
 This includes Marks and Spencer food, a Co-op convenience store, Boots the chemist, Superdrug and Wilkinsons.
-The town also has a Nationwide Building society, Lloyds bank and Post office.
+The town also has a Nationwide Building society, Lloyds Bank and Post office.

 There are many lovely places for lunch in Matlock, all just a short stroll from Glendon.
 The Green Way café offers a wonderful array of vegetarian dishes.
 There is also the Cool River Café, which is good for lunch.
 A more recent addition to the café scene is Zinc, which serves lovely cakes, has a small inviting garden at the back and also stocks a range of cards and gifts.
 Many of the antique and vintage shops on Dale Road also have cafes.
 And when the sun is shining Hall Leys park, is a lovely spot for an outdoor picnic.
 Pop across the road to Mrs Tiggy Winkles to grab a sandwich or other lunch goodies and then enjoy the wonderful park.

 Eating out in Matlock

 There is a good range of new bars and restaurants for eating and drinking in Matlock, including Thai, Indian, Italian, traditional, tapas and fine dining.
 The list below is all within a few minute’s walk from Glendon:

 |25 Causeway Lane, Matlock, DE4 3AR,|